akshay-74/Rock_Paper_Scissor_Game/README.md

   * Frontend: HTML, CSS, JavaScript
   * Styling: Custom CSS with a card-based layout

 This project is a great example of implementing game logic, frontend design, and basic web interactions in a beginner-friendly way.
-Let me know if you need further enhancements!